-- the joists are solid timber not less than 43 mm thick and at no more than 450 mm centres, and - the floorboards above are either tongue and grooved softwood greater than 18 mm thick or are tight fitting butt jointed softwood boards free from dead knots, or is 'timber' based jointed flooring not less than 18 mm thick, and - the ceiling consists of 12.5 mm plasterboard or 'sound' lath and plaster with the 'hooks' in good condition.
+- the joists are solid timber not less than

+43 mm thick and at no more than

+450 mm centres,

+- the floorboards above are either tongue and grooved softwood greater than

+mm thick or are tight fitting butt jointed softwood boards free from dead knots, or is 'timber' based dead knots, or is 'timber' based jointed flooring not less than 18 mm thick, b) All other floors in a single family unit:

-If downlighters are installed in a compartment floor (or separating floor in Scotland - see Annex F), they must be protected regardless of the construction.
+- the ceiling consists of 12.5 mm plasterboard or 'sound' lath and plaster with the 'hooks' in good condition. - If downlighters are installed in a compartment floor (or separating floor in Scotland - see Annex F), they must be protected regardless of the construction.